OpenAPI data

 The credentials of the user performing the OpenAPI call to import data must be in the admin group to upload information into a Nozomi Networks sensor.

-Import example using CURL with a CSV file
+Import example using cURL with a CSV file

 ip,label,firmware_version,vendor,product_name,serial_number,mac_address